What to Eat When You're Craving Sugar

 Here are a few options of what to eat when having a sugar craving:

 Veggies are a great option for anyone looking to curb sugar cravings.
 Delicious for snacking, raw broccoli is a great option for anyone looking to have a healthy alternative when a sugar craving pops up.
 A single serving of broccoli contains minimal amounts of fructose, which is important when you are looking to curb your sugar cravings.
 Consider this a healthy alternative to chips, candy bars, and gummies midday.
-Not to mention, raw broccoli is very low in calories so this is a great option for anyone looking to lose weight.
+Not to mention, raw broccoli is very low in calories, so this is a great option for anyone looking to lose weight.

 3. Healthy Sweet Snacks

 One great way to curb sugar cravings is to eat more protein throughout the day.
-Typically, a four-ounce serving of tuna steak is sufficient to cause your hunger hormones to be well maintained for many hours after eating, since a typical serving of tuna has more than 20 grams of protein in a serving.
+Typically, a four-ounce serving of tuna steak is sufficient to cause your hunger hormones to be well maintained for many hours after eating since a typical serving of tuna has more than 20 grams of protein in a serving.
 While adding more protein to your diet can help to control your hunger hormones, it is important to avoid sugary protein shakes, as these will only add to your cravings at a different time of the day.
 Consider grilled or roasted tuna or other meaty fish to help your cravings.

 5. Nutritional Aids

 There are not many fruits mentioned on this list of best foods for sugar cravings, but the avocado is fantastic to enjoy any time you have a craving.
 For starters, a whole avocado is only about 300 calories, which is great if you are also looking to lose a few pounds.
-In addition, this fruit contains virtually no sugar, which is unusual for a fruit.
+Also, this fruit contains virtually no sugar, which is unusual for a fruit.
 The only downside to avocado is that it contains a lot of fat, but they are healthy ones— mostly omega fats (polyunsaturated and monounsaturated fats).
 Consider adding avocado to salads, on toast, or as a snack as a way to fight off sugar cravings.

 Similar to the tuna steak listed before, salmon is a fantastic food you can enjoy if you are experiencing sugar cravings.
 Consuming proteins as a whole food (and not in something that can be laden with sugar like a protein shake) can play a major role in controlling hunger hormones as well as how well your body adapts to insulin.
 Eating protein with every meal helps to ensure that your blood sugar levels are well maintained, which means your insulin release is better controlled and can lead to a decrease in sugar cravings later in the day.
 Consider having four ounces of salmon for dinner as a way to help prevent sugar cravings before bedtime.